 What is an Au Pair?

 An Au Pair is a childcare worker living with a host family in a foreign country.
 Au Pair programs are a hugely popular way to travel for international students, as the Au Pair arrangement is mutually beneficial.
 Au Pairs receive major benefits, as they earn pocket money, as well as having food and accommodation provided, in exchange for childcare and moderate household chores.
 Securing an au pair job abroad has never been easier, with an agency being able to help you through the entire process, so you can focus on offering the best support possible.

 Why Become an Au Pair Abroad?

 A low-risk, high-reward way to travel.

-Integrating with a family and looking after children in a caring home environment is as personal as travel experiences come.
-It's an incredible opportunity to develop close relationships in a cultural exchange setting - to put it another way, it's a way to feel at home when you're halfway across the world.
+An Au Pair program is as personal as travel experiences come.
+It's an incredible opportunity to develop close relationships in a cultural exchange setting.

 Securing an au pair job abroad is also an impressive checkmark on a CV - if you're responsible and courageous enough to move around the world, care for children, and help teach them the English language, you'll be a great addition to your desired workplace.